Apperators/tdd_clean_code_workshop/README.md

 # tdd_clean_code_workshop

 Hello Apperator.
-This is Typescript repo contains a few prompts designed to help more junior devs or those not familiar with test driven development get experience with TDD.
+This Typescript repo contains a few prompts designed to help more junior devs or those not familiar with test driven development get experience with TDD.

 ## Pre-Reqs
 * Node (recommended version 15+)